 eGain to Participate in the Annual ROTH Conference on March 13, 2023

-/EIN News/ -- SUNNYVALE, Calif., Feb.
-27, 2023 (GLOBE NEWSWIRE) -- eGain (NASDAQ: EGAN), the leading knowledge platform for customer engagement, today announced that management will be hosting meetings with investors on March 13, 2023 at the 35th Annual ROTH Conference taking place March 12-14, 2023 in Dana Point, California.
+SUNNYVALE, Calif., Feb.
+27, 2023 (GLOBE NEWSWIRE) -- eGain EGAN, the leading knowledge platform for customer engagement, today announced that management will be hosting meetings with investors on March 13, 2023 at the 35th Annual ROTH Conference taking place March 12-14, 2023 in Dana Point, California.

 For additional information, or to schedule a meeting with eGain management, please contact either your ROTH representative, or MKR Investor Relations, eGain's investor relations firm, at egan@mkr-group.com.